hfloresr/Sandhog/docs/final.md

 <center>Figure 1: Symbolic view of a possible state.</center>

 <br>
-We consider the task in which our agent interacts with the Minecraft environment by making sequence of actions, observations, and receiving rewards.
+In this task, our agent interacts with the Minecraft environment by acting, observing, and receiving rewards in sequence.

+#### Actions

 At each time step, the agent selects an action $$a_t$$ from the action space, $$\mathcal{A} = \{turn left, turn right, step forward\}$$.

-Our agent observes the positions and orientations of the pig and second agent relative to its own position,
+#### Observations

+The position of all actors (agent1, agent2, and the pig) are defined by (1) a pair of integers representing the actor's position on the game board, a 7x7 grid:

 $$x_{agent1_{t}}, \, x_{agent2_{t}}, \, x_{pig_{t}} \in \mathcal{X}^{2}, \; \text{where} \; \mathcal{X} = \{0, 1, 2, 3, 4, 5, 6\}$$

+and (2) the actor's orientation (i.e. which way it is facing):

 $$o_{agent1_{t}}, \, o_{agent2_{t}}, \, o_{pig_{t}} \in \mathcal{O}, \; \text{where} \; \mathcal{O} = \{North, East, South, West\}$$

+Our agent observes the positions and orientations of the pig and second agent relative to its own position.

+#### Rewards

 The agent also receives a reward $$r_t$$ representing the change in game score.
 Although the game score depends on the previous sequence of actions and observations, immediate rewards are described as:
   * +5 for exiting through a gate